racer-rust/emacs-racer/README.md

 To test **go to definition**: Place your cursor over a symbol and press `M-.` to jump to its definition.

+Press `C-x 4 .` to jump to its definition in another window.

+Press `C-x 5 .` to jump to its definition in another frame.

 Press `M-,` to jump back to the previous cursor location.

 If **it doesn't work**, try `M-x racer-debug` to see what command was run and what output was returned.